QwenLM/Qwen2.5/docs/source/run_locally/llama.cpp.md

 GGUF[^GGUF] is a file format for storing information needed to run a model, including but not limited to model weights, model hyperparameters, default generation configuration, and tokenizer.

-You can use the official Qwen GGUFs from our HuggingFace Hub or prepare your own GGUF file.
+You can use the official Qwen GGUFs from our Hugging Face Hub or prepare your own GGUF file.

 ### Using the Official Qwen3 GGUFs

-We provide a series of GGUF models in our HuggingFace organization, and to search for what you need you can search the repo names with `-GGUF`.
+We provide a series of GGUF models in our Hugging Face organization, and to search for what you need you can search the repo names with `-GGUF`.

 Download the GGUF model that you want with `huggingface-cli` (you need to install it first with `pip install huggingface_hub`):
 ```bash